James House Jr., Department Chair

 This certificate program is designed to provide the student with a working knowledge

 of the latest software applications.
-All credits are transferable to the associate
+All credits are transferable to the Computer

-degree program if the student wishes to pursue further studies.
-Students must achieve
+Technology associate degree program if the student wishes to pursue further studies.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-If you plan to transfer to a four-year college/university, please check with your advisor and the Student Success Center as soon as possible.
+If you plan to transfer to a four-year college/university, please check with your advisor and the Advising Center staff as soon as possible.